-(Editor's Note: We are continuing our Bro Council Finance series, creatively titled "Broker", with an article about financial advisors.
-Yes, we have a lot of humor and sports on the site, but we want to help men be better at life.
-One of the things most men could work on is becoming better with their finances.
+(Editor's Note: We are continuing our BC Finance series with an article about financial advisors.
+One of the things most of us could work on is becoming better with our finances.
 In this article we ask the question "Do you need a financial advisor" - read on to find out.)

 Read on, and check out NAPFA for all of your certified financial planner needs.
 NAPFA is not a sponsor, we just prefer to use them over their competition.